mikecokina/elisa/README.rst

 and potentially also **python-tk** package or equivalent for matplotlib package to display the figures correctly.

-:note: although python distribution and package versions are specified precisely, that does not mean that the package will not work with higher versions, only that it was not tested with higher versions of packages.
-However we highly recommend to stick with python distribution and package versions listed above.
+:note: although python distribution and package versions are specified precisely, that does not mean that the package will not work with higher versions, only that the ELISa was not tested using newer versions.
+However, we highly recommend to stick with python distribution and package versions listed above.

 Install
 -------

-In case of ``ELISa`` the easiest and the safest way to install is to create python virtual environment and install all requirements into it.
+In case of ``ELISa``, the easiest and the safest way to install is to create python virtual environment and install all requirements into it.
 Bellow is a simple guide, how to od it.
 Details of installation differ in dependence on the selected operating system.